Mitigram/docker-compose-build/README.md

 ### Option `-f` and `BUILD_COMPOSE` Variable

 Specifies the location of the compose file to use.
-The default is to look for a file called `docker-compose.yml` first in the current directory, then in the same directory as the script is located at.
+The default is to look for the following files, in that order, first in the current directory, then in the same directory as the script is located at:

+1. `compose.yaml`
+2. `compose.yml`
+3. `docker-compose.yaml`
+4. `docker-compose.yml`

 ### Flag `-p` and `BUILD_PUSH` Variable